sumgup/CleanCodeWorkshops/Tracks/Functional/FunctionalCurry/FunctionalCurry/readme.md

 []: https://dotnetfiddle.net/H0jvHG	"Sample Code"

-Now  we  assume that we have function  to send notification for email and sms
+Now  assume that we have function  to send notification for email and sms

 ```
 Func<UserInfo,smsApiDetail, fromPhoneNumber, smstext, Outcome> SmsNotification =.........